SmarthBakshi/Stream-Processor/README.md

 - **Machine Learning Model:** Advanced machine learning models for predicting pass success.
 - **Exploratory Data Analysis (EDA):** Modular, reusable EDA utilities for missing values, class distribution, data types, duplicate removal, and visualizations.
 - **Visualization:** Animated and static visualizations of passes, carries, and shots on a football pitch.
-- **OOP Design:** Extensible, class-based utilities for EDA and feature engineering.
-- **CLI Support:** Run scripts from the command line for data processing and visualization.

 ---